Menu

 • keep complete records of all assets coming into the estate and going out of the estate

-• distribute the estate according to the Will or The Intestate Succession Act
+• distribute the estate according to the Will or The Intestate Succession Act, 2019 which sets out how to distribute an estate if there is no Will

-An Executor or Administrator can seek legal advice from a lawyer about how to properly distribute an estate.
+An executor or administrator can seek advice from a lawyer about how to properly distribute an estate.
 This expense can be charged to the estate.

 Q